d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 ### Example: Implementation of Cross Entropy from Scratch

-Firstly, let us define the cross entropy formula in MXNet.
+First, let us define the cross entropy formula in MXNet.

 ```{.python .input  n=4}
 from mxnet import np